icebrian/nodered_homeassistant/README.md

-# nodered_homeassistant
+# Node-Red for Home Assistant
-Node-Red docker image prepared for Home Assistant
+Node-Red docker image prepared for Home Assistant with Kubernetes dpeloyment file